 My Living Doll

 Ultimately, My Living Doll was cancelled after just one season due to low ratings.
 However, the show's brief run has not prevented it from achieving a cult following in the years since its cancellation.
 It is remembered today as one of the more offbeat and underrated sitcoms of the 1960s, and as an early example of the way that science fiction and comedy could be combined to great effect.

-My Living Doll is a series that is currently running and has 1 seasons (12 episodes).
-The series first aired on September 27, 1964.
+My Living Doll is a series that ran for 1 seasons (12 episodes) between September 27, 1964 and on MPI

+My Living Doll